morganthomas/winning-arguments/winning-arguments.md

 Let's now survey the landscape of competing approaches, and stack up their pros and cons as well.
 We will do this primarily from the pragmatic perspective which is the modus operandi of this text.

+All competing approaches that I'm aware of to solving logical paradoxes are based on weakening the systems of rules that give rise to the paradoxes.
+For example, to solve the liar paradox, one can propose weakening the rules of logic, or weakening the self-referential capabilities of language.
+It's not obvious to me how the latter approach can make sense for natural language, since natural language is not based on formal rules or centralized authority.
+The competing solutions to the liar paradox that I'm aware of all ride on weakening the rules of logic.

 ### Conclusions

 ## Fallacies